Ten Commandments: In public schools

 On June 19, 2024, Louisiana Governor Jeff Landry signed House Bill 71 mandating display of the Ten Commandments in every public school classroom.
 The bill also permits the additional display of the Mayflower Compact, the United States Declaration of Independence or the Northwest Ordinance.
 Governor Landry stated that the Ten Commandments are "not solely religious, but that it has historical significance."
 The bill mandates a text that includes the phrase "Thou shalt not make to thyself any graven images" indicating that it comes not from a traditional Bible but instead from the Eagles-DeMille promotion campaign.
-A group of parents challenged the law in court, and on November 12, 2024, United States District Judge John W. deGravelles granted a temporary injunction, stating that the law is "unconstitutional on its face."
+A group of parents challenged the law in court, and on November 12, 2024, United States District Judge John W. deGravelles granted a temporary injunction in Roake v.
+Brumley, stating that the law is "unconstitutional on its face."
 On November 15, the United States Court of Appeals for the Fifth Circuit granted an emergency stay motion from the state of Louisiana, limiting the ruling to the five parishes whose school boards were named as defendants in the case.
-In June 2025, the Fifth Circuit ruled that Louisiana's law requiring the Ten Commandments be displayed in all public school classrooms in the state is unconstitutional.
-The court affirmed the lower court's November 2024 decision.
+In June 2025, a three-member panel of the Fifth Circuit ruled that Louisiana's law requiring the Ten Commandments be displayed in all public school classrooms in the state is unconstitutional and affirmed the lower court's November 2024 decision.
+On February 20, 2026, the en banc Fifth Circuit voted 12-6 to lift the injunction, on the grounds that it was premature to decide the law's constitutionality before it had been enacted.
+Writing in concurrence, Judge James Ho, stated that the statute "is not just constitutional – it affirms our nation's highest and most noble traditions."
+The six dissenting judges argued that the law subjects students to government-endorsed religion in public school classrooms in violation of the Establishment Clause.
+Judge James L. Dennis wrote in dissent that such state action "is precisely the kind of establishment the Framers anticipated and sought to prevent."